 Unlike nearly any other board you’ll find for just about any hobby or profession that uses free memberships to lure visitors, DPF has a modest fee to particpate.
 Just enough to make sure members are serious about their involvement in the online community.
 Member fees are often the kiss of death for things once given free.
 As an example, Toronto, Ontario once offered free wi-fi for the entire city and boasted 400,000 users.
 When the city decided it was too expensive to keep up and put a fee in place, the number plummeted to 4,000.
 By contrast, the Digital Painting Forum has more than 2,600 and growing members on its paid site.
 Those figures testify to Marilyn’s stewardship and the unabiding interest in digital painting.

 The DPF boards are quite active with more than 47,000 posts.
-You can find numerous other artist free to join community boards that get a fraction of the volume of threads and posts found on the DPF.
-If you have interest in pursuing digital painting as an adjunct to your tactile painting, or are just looking to start a pleasurable hobby, you’ll find lots of great information and a fun, helpful bunch of folks who you can interact with on the DPF.
+You can find numerous other artists free to join community boards that get a fraction of the volume of threads and posts found on the DPF.
+If you have an interest in pursuing digital painting as an adjunct to your tactile painting or are just looking to start a pleasurable hobby, you’ll find lots of great information and a fun, helpful bunch of folks who you can interact with on the DPF.

 I’m not advocating digital over traditional forms of painting and drawing.
 I think there will always be room for every kind of art.
 In fact, I think it would be a shame if traditional art lost too many devotees due to involvement with digital painting.
 There is a corollary with graphic art and the evolving digital art.
 I’ve seen many so-called graphic designers who were self-taught on Photoshop and other programs, but who lacked a fundamental knowledge of typography, color, and layout concepts.
 I think it was due to a lack of training on the fundamentals.
 That this can happen or will happen with digital painters is quite likely and a pity.